-2017 Class Offerings
+2018 Class Offerings

 Boots.
 Rope.
-Flesh…drooling yet?
+Flesh.
 Are you someone who likes some boot marks among your rope marks?
-In this class, Parker RopeBoi & NaughtyEm will share some of their favorite sexy and sadistic tricks and techniques for manipulating bodies for pleasure and pain using boots and rope.
+In this class, Parker RopeBoi & EmBonamie will share some of their favorite sexy and sadistic tricks and tips for manipulating bodies using boots and rope for pleasure and pain.
 The class will demonstrate and discuss gauging and applying different kinds and amounts of pressure with boots to different body parts, which body parts can handle more or less boot pressure, and how different floor ties and partial/full suspension ties affect the intensity of boot pressure and require different kinds of trampling techniques.
-Topics demonstrated could include standing on a bound/suspended bottom, kicking a bound/suspended bottom, bound bootlicking and/or bootblacking predicaments, using just boot pressure to immobilize, not stepping on your rope, and leaving boot marks without ropes getting in the way.
+Topics demonstrated might include: standing on a bound or suspended bottom, kicking a bound or suspended bottom, using a hard point for better trampling, bound bootlicking and/or bound bootblacking predicaments, using just boot pressure to immobilize body parts, and/or leaving boot marks without ropes getting in the way.
 Screaming, groaning, and laughing are highly likely.
-Presenter demonstrations aim to inspire you to bring your own style to integrating boots and rope in a scene.
+Demos aim to inspire you to bring your own style and ideas for integrating boots and rope in a scene.

 Prerequisite: Participants will have time to try out some of these techniques and to explore playing with boots and rope in their own style.